-As discussed above, OPD has achieved policy compliance with all of the Settlement Agreement tasks.
+OPD has achieved training compliance with all of the Settlement Agreement tasks.
 Forty-four of these tasks require training prior to implementation.
-As illustrated in the above chart, OPD has achieved training compliance on all of these tasks.
 As OPD revises NSA policies or creates supplemental policies, it may need to provide updated training to personnel, depending on the policies and the nature and extent of the revisions or additions.
-The IMT will continue to review OPD's training on revised NSA-related policies to ensure that OPD remains in training compliance with each task.
+The IMT reviewed OPD's training on revised NSA-related policies to ensure that OPD remained in training compliance with each task.